• Skip to primary navigation

 Storage

-You can store leftover Roasted Kabocha Squash with curried sauce in a sealed container in the refrigerator for up to 3 days and in the freezer for up to 3 months.
-Rice, however, does not freeze well.
+If you have any leftovers, they can be stored in a covered container in the refrigerator for up to 3 days or in the freezer for up to 2 months.

 Nutrition